Clearing and adjustment 2020

 - Start to learn or refine your expertise in Italian and the cultural developments of modern Italy, and spend your third year studying or working abroad in Italy.

-- Study at a university ranked 5th in the UK for Modern Languages and 7th in the UK for English Language and Literature (QS World University Rankings 2019).
+- Study at a university ranked 5th in the UK for English and 2nd in the UK for Italian (Complete University Guide 2020).

 Our open days are a great opportunity for you to: